turbot/guardrails-docs/docs/runbooks/getting-started-gcp/apply-quick-action/index.md

 Until now we’ve operated Guardrails in read-only mode, with the minimal permissions needed to discover resources, track changes, and alert on misconfigurations.
 In this runbook we’ll show how you can enable Guardrails to perform [Quick Actions](/guardrails/docs/guides/quick-actions) that fix misconfigurations.

-## Step 1: Add the storage.buckets.update permission
+## Step 1: Add the compute.instances.setDeletionProtection permission

 Create a custom IAM role.
 <p><img alt="gcp_create_custom_role" src="/images/docs/guardrails/runbooks/getting-started-gcp/apply-quick-action/gcp-create-custom-role.png"/></p><br/>